 Foster City Police Dispatch Center

-The Foster City Communications Center is comprised of 5 Dispatchers, 1 Lead Dispatcher and is managed by the Communications & Records Manager.
-Dispatchers work either 8 or 10-hour shifts and provide the community with 24-hour service 7 days per week.
+The Foster City Communications Center is comprised of 5 Dispatchers, 1 Lead Dispatcher and is managed by the Dispatch Supervisor.
+Dispatchers work 10, 11 or 12-hour shifts and provide the community with 24-hour service 7 days per week.
 Each Dispatcher is trained and committed to assisting citizens.
 Dispatchers evaluate situations and dispatch Officers when necessary, as well as refer citizens to other city departments or public agencies.

 Last year, Foster City Dispatchers processed over 29,000 emergency and non-emergency requests for assistance.
 While the Dispatchers have a variety of responsibilities, their focus primarily centers upon: